Is the PowerBlock adjustable dumbbell system right for you? If so, which specific model should you choose?

 Currently, there are 4 series of PowerBlock dumbbells in production, including the:

-- Pro Series (including the Pro Series home use models and the Commercial Pro Series)
+- Pro Series: This includes the Pro Series home-use models and the Commercial Pro Series.

 Within each series, there are several different models.
 I’ll go over them in detail later.